 With each social media success, the power of a brand’s social media presence to build loyalty can grow both in size and scope, making investments into social media profiles a must for any business.
 This article was originally published on Loyalty360.org. —————— By Sara Flick, Director of Content Strategy and Public Relations at ZOG Digital Social media is the best opportunity today for businesses to build brand loyalty and influence perception among their target audiences.
 Americans on average spend more than 3 hours a day on social networks, which rivals almost every other activity including television.
 Furthermore, it’s not just […]

-“The chance to make a memory is the essence of brand marketing.” – Steve Jobs Defining your mission, image and voice in relation to your products and services is the first step in effective branding.
+“The chance to make a memory is the essence of brand marketing.” – Steve Jobs Defining your mission, image and voice in relation to your products and services are the first steps in effective branding.
 This is an internal process before it becomes external, as it is founded upon company ideals then built into brand identity.
 Jobs describes this process as configuring the “way the company resonates with people emotionally.”
 Although there are countless components within the branding process, your logo is ingrained within your identity.
 It’s often a quick way for consumers to instantly recognize your company – what […]

 Last December, Twitter announced a new feature that piqued brands’ interest: enhanced profile pages.
 Only 21 select brands committed to spending $2 million in ads, such as Coca-Cola and Best Buy, got access to the enhanced pages at the launch.
 Starting on February 1, enhanced profiles will be rolled out to all active advertisers on Twitter.